 - Driving time: Approximately 10 to 14 hours,

 - Related Link: Dempster Highway – a road trip to the Arctic

 The Dempster Highway (Yukon Route 5 / Northwest Territories Route 8) was completed in 1979.
 This is a gravel and crushed stone highway which extends to Inuvik, an Inuit village 325 km above the Arctic Circle in the Northwest Territories.

 This wilderness route takes you to extremely remote regions of the Yukon cutting through the rugged mountain ranges of the Ogilvie and Richardson Mountains.

 During rain, the road from Eagle Plains to Inuvik can be pretty treacherous.

-- Venture on an overnight hike in the Tombstone mountains
+- Venture on a day or overnight hike in the Tombstone Mountains

 - Learn about permafrost and the tundra vegetation

 - Spend a night near the Arctic Circle

 - Look out for caribou, grizzlies, and other wildlife